 The FDA issued a warning in March of 2002, cautioning the public that cases of life-threatening liver failure in patients taking Serzone had been reported.
 There were over 109 cases and, in at least 23 of them, the patients experienced liver failure.
 16 other patients underwent liver transplants or died.
 The FDA estimates the rate of liver failure in patients who used the drug for at least one year is one in every 250,000 to 300,000.
 Liver failure rates are 3 - 4 times greater for Serzone users than non-users.

 In March of 2003, the consumer group Public Citizen petitioned the FDA to ban Serzone from the U.S. market, based on the number of liver toxicity deaths purportedly related to the anti-depressant.

 Antidepressant medications including Serzone have come under scrutiny from the FDA.
 Studies and clinical trials have found that antidepressants such as Serzone can potentially increase the severity of depression and tendency toward suicidal impulses in some patients.
 In 2004, the FDA instructed manufacturers to include a “boxed warning” on the labels of antidepressant drugs.
 This boxed warning informs consumers that antidepressants can cause an increase in suicidal behavior among children and adolescents.
 This boxed warning was expanded to include young adults in 2005.

 Serzone - Getting Legal Help

 If you or a loved one have taken Serzone and experienced any unusual side effects or suffered injury, you should contact a physician for proper medical attention.
-In addition, you should contact an experienced attorney, who will assess and protect your legal rights.
+In addition, you should contact an experienced product liability attorney who will assess and protect your legal rights.